HNG-12/telex-airbyte-integration/README.md

 ## Features
 - **Data Integration**: Airbyte is a powerful and flexible tool that can be used to move data from a wide variety of sources to a wide variety of destinations.
-- **Data Transformation**: Telex provides the platform to transform data from Airbyte and post sync data to channels.
+- **Data Transformation**: Telex provides the platform to transform data from Airbyte and post data to Telex channels.
-- **Data Sync**: Telex provides the platform to sync data from Airbyte and post sync data to channels.
-- **Data Monitoring**: Telex provides the platform to monitor data from Airbyte and post sync data to channels.
+- **Data Monitoring**: Telex provides the platform to monitor data from Airbyte.
-- **Data Alerting**: Telex provides the platform to alert data from Airbyte and post sync data to channels.
+- **Data Alerting**: Telex provides the platform to alert data from Airbyte.
-- **Data Reporting**: Telex provides the platform to report data from Airbyte and post sync data to channels.

 ## Tools & Technologies
 > - Airbyte